 Married to Donny.
 We have one child together, a daughter, Paislee.
 Two step-sons who live full time with us, Adam & Zane.
 And one step-son, Bradlee, who lives full time with his mom and other siblings in Billings.

-I have had an array of jobs in my time.
 I have worked service industry, customer service, management, and banking.
 I am currently a Billing Account Specialist for Compliance Monitoring Systems & also work as a Receptionist/Dispatcher for Brown’s Towing INC.

 Associate’s Degree of Applied Science in Marketing, Bachelor’s Degree in Business Management